How to update/upgrade vCenter Server (VCSA) by using the vCenter Server Appliance Management Interface (VAMI)

 Finally the updates were successfully installed.

-When checking updates again, now no new updates are available and vCenter Server is up to date.
+When checking updates again by using the vCenter Server Appliance Management Interface (VAMI), now no new updates are available and vCenter Server is up to date.

 On the History tab we can see all installed updates in past.